2024–25 Austin Peay Governors women's basketball team

-The 2024–25 Austin Peay Governors women's basketball team represents Austin Peay State University during the 2024–25 NCAA Division I women's basketball season.
-The Governors, led by fourth-year head coach Brittany Young, play their home games at the F&M Bank Arena in Clarksville, Tennessee, as members of the Atlantic Sun Conference.
+The 2024–25 Austin Peay Governors women's basketball team represented Austin Peay State University during the 2024–25 NCAA Division I women's basketball season.
+The Governors, led by fourth-year head coach Brittany Young, played their home games at the F&M Bank Arena in Clarksville, Tennessee, as members of the Atlantic Sun Conference.

 Previous season

 The Governors finished the 2023–24 season 17–16, 8–8 in ASUN play, to finish in a tie for sixth place.
 They would defeat Kennesaw State, and upset Stetson, before falling to eventual tournament champion Florida Gulf Coast in the semifinals of the ASUN tournament.